mnahkies/shoe-string-server/README.md

 ## Features
 - Public ingress on port 80 using haproxy

-- Internal/private service ingress on port 8080 using haproxy
+- Internal/private service ingress on configured port and ip address using haproxy
+  - I recommend using `wireguard` or similar to bind this to a private ip address

 - Private Docker registry